johnmosesman/talks/okcrb/2017/intro_to_elixir_otp/presentation.md

 ---

-# Let's revisit what we said Elixir was good at.
+# We know how, so what is the result?

 ---